MarshallLeader/Leader-Online/README.md

-> A redesign concept for [leader-online.com.au](https://leader-online.com.au), built with a channel-first, reseller-only UX model.
+> A redesign concept for leader-online.com.au, built around a reseller-driven commerce model where users browse products, add to a cart for comparison and intent-building, and are then routed to authorised resellers to complete the purchase.

 ---